 A note to English people, though: you can stop making up American foods any time.
 You want a spicy burger, that’s fine, but there is literally no such thing as Louisiana Spicy Burgers, or Maryland Fried Chicken, or Texas Steak Burgers, or Kansas Anything.
 And we don’t put salad on burgers.

 Next it was off to the ground for the game, which as a neutral I kind of enjoyed.
 Chelsea are just on a different level, and as Dyche said afterwards, Burnley’s season isn’t about these teams; it’s nice to beat them, but they are in a different league.
 Chelsea competes for trophies, while Burnley was trying to stay in the Premier League.
-(They did, and are still there for the 2021-22 season.)
+(They did, and are back in the Premier League for the 2023-24 season).